epi-center/planning/project planning/data/README.md

 ## Details

 For now, we focus on respiratory illnesses, though this should be expanded to be more general purpose.
-The datasets that could be helpful include (but are not limited to - please feel free to suggest additions):
+The datasets that could be helpful include (but are not limited to - please feel free to suggest additions).

+#### Potential datasets/parameters

 - Demographics
   - Static / Slow Changing